jivesoftware/jive-sdk-go/README.md

 # Begin Documentation
-## method(param1, param2)
+## function method(param1, param2)
-This is an example documentation with information about the parameter.
+This is an example documentation with information about the method.
+Describe what gets passed in, what it does, and what it returns (if anything).
+For methods that include a HTTP request, include response codes for successes and failures.

 ### Response Codes
 Success : `200`